Enjoying our puzzle hints?

 Seems like it belongs to: CLASSIC KID GIFTS

-Actually belongs to: PURSUE
+Actually belongs to: CLASSIC KID GIFTS

 Today's Tricky Traps — Red Herrings Explained